-According to court records seen by CPJ, Yazıcı told the court that he started his career at the weekly Aksiyon, and later joined the daily Zaman as its chief page designer.
+According to court records seen by CPJ when Yazıcı was first detained the journalist told the court that he started his career at the weekly Aksiyon, and later joined the daily Zaman as its chief page designer.
 The government ordered both publications closed by decree using emergency powers it assumed after the failed military coup, asserting they had links to FETÖ/PDY.
 The court concluded that there was a strong suspicion that Yazıcı was a member of FETÖ/PDY because he worked in media outlets that were "within the structure of FETÖ/PDY’s media arm."

 Yazıcı, under questioning, told the court that he did not know who owned Aksiyon.
 He said that he did not know whether Zaman had ever criticized Gülen–whom he admitted having met at one of the preacher’s sermons in the U.S., where Gülen is exiled–and that he was responsible only for laying out the newspaper’s pages.